5 Tips to Make Your Vocal Recording Sound Higher Quality On A Budget

 Some of these plugins will include compressors, delays, and reverbs.
 While more can be used, these three are pretty essential in almost all vocal recordings.

-A great go-to would be CLA VOCALS, which includes all three of the previously mentioned effects, into one.
+A great affordable solution would be CLA VOCALS, which includes all three of the previously mentioned effects into one.
 At a price of only $150, you can’t beat what you’re paying for.
 The hardware versions of the effects can be hundreds, if not thousands of dollars.

 3. Sound Treat Your Recording Environment